Chapter 23:

 “I don’t know healing magic,” Mores answered.

 Shiori narrowed her eyes at him.
 His skin was still glowing.
-She felt a connection to him through the spell that forced him to tell the truth.
-She wished she was more experienced with magic, but didn’t feel that he was lying.
+She felt a connection through the spell that forced him to tell the truth.
+She wished she was more experienced with magic, but didn’t feel he was lying.

 “You’re a Praetor.
 You use mind manipulation magic like them.
-The Praetors invented healing magic when Kryptopeda was young.
+The Praetors invented healing magic when Nyx was young.
 How can you not know it?”

 Mores looked genuinely surprised.
-“I,” he paused, “I didn’t know the Praetors used healing magic.
-I thought they only focused on gaining power and destroying enemies from the inside.
+“I didn’t know the Praetors used healing magic.
+I thought they focused on gaining power and destroying enemies from the inside.
 I don’t know much of my house’s history.”

-Shiori thought.
-“How did you open a portal?
-I thought you didn’t have that much strength.”
+Shiori asked, “How did you open a portal?
+I thought you lacked that much strength.”

 “I didn’t at first, but I gained more strength every time we communicated through the Reversed Mirror.”

 Shiori actually did hit herself in the forehead with her book.
 Of course!
 Speakers gained power by reading words written by Royalty.
-She had been reduced to writing to Mores through Reversed Mirrors.
-Everything she wrote made him stronger.
+She had to write to Mores through Reversed Mirrors.
+Everything she wrote had made him stronger.

 “How much strength did you lose when opening that portal?” she asked.

 “Almost everything I got from reading your words,” he answered easily.
-“In the time time I had it, that power saved my life.
+“In that time, that power saved my life.
 When you first wrote to me, I had barely escaped the Duke’s wrath at losing you.
 He tried to kill me, to consume my soul.”

 “The Duke,” Shiori asked carefully, “how old is he?”